minwukim/minwukim.github.io/_pages/about.md

 News
 -----
+- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.14216) *Reinforcement Learning vs. Distillation: Understanding Accuracy and Capability in LLM Reasoning* is out!
+- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.13718) *Warm Up Before You Train: Unlocking General Reasoning in Resource-Constrained Settings* is out!
 - 02.2025: Preprint for my new [paper](https://arxiv.org/abs/2502.08680) *Mathematical Reasoning in Large Language Models: Assessing Logical and Arithmetic Errors across Wide Numerical Ranges* is out!
 - 10.2024: My [paper](https://www.sciencedirect.com/science/article/pii/S240591882400031X) *Interpretable Machine Learning Model for Predicting Activist Investment Targets* is published at The Journal of Finance and Data Science!
 - 09.2024: Started working as a graduate researcher at NYUAD!